keithrbennett/life_game_viewer/README.md

 (Note: The instructions below assume use of a Unix command line (e.g. Linux, Mac OS) and rvm.
-If you're using Windows, make the appropriate substitutions, such as '\' for '/', 'ren' for 'mv'.
+If you're using Windows, make the appropriate substitutions, such as 'jruby' for 'ruby', '\' for '/', 'ren' for 'mv', and 'set' for 'export'.
 Also, please see the troubleshooting section below if you have problems running the program.)